CAP-level Authorization

 };

-This service allows querying organizations for all authenticated users.
-In addition, Admin
+}This service allows querying organizations for all authenticated users.
+In addition, Admin users are allowed to rename or delete.

 Think About Domain-Driven Authorization

 Static roles often don't fit into an intuitive authorization model.
-Instead of making authorization dependent from static properties of the user, it's often more appropriate to derive access rules from the business domain.
+Instead of making authorization dependent on static properties of the user, it's often more appropriate to derive access rules from the business domain.
 For instance, all users assigned to a department (in the domain) are allowed to access the data of the organization comprising the department.
-Relationships in the entity model (for example, a department assignment to organization), influence authorization rules at runtime.
+Relationships in the entity model (for example, a department assignment to organization) influence authorization rules at runtime.
 In contrast to static user roles, dynamic roles are fully domain-driven.

 Revisit the ProjectService example, which demonstrates how to leverage instance-based authorization to induce dynamic roles.